parse-community/docs/_includes/js/users.md

     await Parse.FacebookUtils.link(user);
     alert("Woohoo, user logged in with Facebook!");
   } catch(error) {}
-    alert("User cancelled the Facebook login or ddid not fully authorize.");
+    alert("User cancelled the Facebook login or did not fully authorize.");
   });
 }
 ```